KM3NeT/km3io/README.rst

     # <JaggedArray [[102 102 102 ...
 11517 11518 11518] [] [101 101 102 ...
 11518 11518 11518] ...
 [101 101 102 ...
 11516 11516 11517] [] [101 101 101 ...
 11517 11517 11518]] at 0x7f74b0ef8810>

-Overview of DAQ files
+Overview of Online files
 """""""""""""""""""""
-DAQ files, or also called online files, are written by the DataWriter and contain events, timeslics and summary slices.
+Online files are written by the DataWriter (part of Jpp) and contain events, timeslices and summary slices.

 Overview of offline files